-Gifu: Two soldiers dead in Japan military facility shooting
+Japan: Two soldiers dead in military facility shooting

 - Published

-Two Japanese soldiers were killed and another injured after a fellow recruit opened fire at a military training range in central Japan, the army says.
+Two Japanese soldiers were killed and another injured after a new recruit opened fire at a military training range in central Japan, officials say.

 An 18-year-old trainee was detained on the spot and arrested on suspicion of attempted murder, police said.

-They allege the male shooter fired his rifle at colleagues during a shooting drill in Gifu on Wednesday.
+They allege the male shooter fired eight times at instructors during a shooting drill in Gifu on Wednesday.

 A 25-year-old man was among those killed, authorities said.

 Details about the other victims, in their 20s and 50s, are not yet known.
+But they were all instructors at the facility.

 No civilians were involved, Japan's Ground Self-Defence Force said.

 They said the shooting had occurred during a live-fire training for new members and potential candidates.
+The suspect had joined the force in April.

-They did not reveal further information about the suspect - who is believed to be a new recruit.
+Following the attack on Wednesday, live-fire and explosive training drills were suspended across the country, said the chief of Japan's Self-Defence Forces.

 Gun violence remains extremely rare in Japan, but there have been some notable incidents in the past year.